Preface

 Since two significant events – the 1987/88 and the 1997/98 global financial crises – bracketed a decade during which these episodes unfolded, the Ten Years That Shook the (Capitalist) World: 1988-1998 title (hereafter, Ten Years) for this book selected itself.
 The first edition was published in 2018.

 This second edition expands the core themes of the original and presents a more detailed analysis of the significant events and historical processes explored in this tumultuous decade.
 A new chapter outlining essential principles of free trade, globalization, and international business ‘sets the scene’ for the 1988-1998 decade that is analysed.
 It also explores the nature of uncertainty, risk and decision-making in ‘unknowable’ times.
+The book as a whole has benefited from extensive feedback sought from its readers and numerous academic colleagues.

 Book Structure